onespacemedia/cms/docs/walkthrough.md

 And that concludes part 1: You can now build pages out of an arbitrary number of sections.
 In fact, for a lot of sites, you might not even need to write a single view!

-## Deeper dive: Let's make another content model
+## Let's make another content model: a deeper dive

+For the second part of this walkthrough, we are going to create a simple blog app using some of the CMS's more advanced tooling.

 First, create an app called `news`, add it to your `INSTALLED_APPS`, and add this to your `models.py`: